apcs-assignments-fall2020/s04-array-and-arraylist-recursion-CamShaft54/README.md

 Finally, implement binary search recursively.
 Note that the variables that we used for binary search (lowerBound and upperBound) are  **parameters** for the recursive method you have been provided with.

-Your wrapper method should have the follwing signature:
+Your wrapper method should have the following signature:

 ```shell script
 public static boolean binarySearch(int[] arr, int num) { }